 RTC Advisory Board

-George B. Brewster – Managing Director and Chief Operating Officer at Long-Term Solutions, LLC.
-Past Employment: Numerous CEO/COO positions in public and private companies in real estate development, investment and asset management, and public and private equity advisory and investment.
-Board of Directors, Marin Open Space Trust, member emeritus of the U.S. Environmental Protection Administration Environmental Financial Advisory Board (EFAB), founding member of the ULI Environmental Council, author of The Ecology of Development and technical advisor to Habitat for Humanity.
-J.D.
-Columbia University, B.A., Bard College.
+George B. Brewster is the Managing Director and Chief Operating Officer at Long-Term Solutions, LLC.
+He joined the RTC Advisory Board in 2004 and is Co-Chair of the Nominating Committee.
+Over the past 35+ years he has held numerous CEO/COO positions in public and private companies in real estate development, investment and asset management, and public and private equity advisory and investment.
+He is a member of the Finance Committee of the San Francisco Yacht Club, Board of Advisors of Marin Open Space Trust, Member Emeritus of the U.S. Environmental Protection Administration Environmental Financial Advisory Board, founding member of the Urban Land Institute Environmental Council, author of The Ecology of Development and technical advisor to Habitat for Humanity.
+George received his JD from Columbia University, and a BA from Bard College.